LeastAuthority/winden/ARCHITECTURE.md

 ### `src/public`

 - `src/public` contains static files that should be copied to the final build such as images, fonts, etc.

-## Build process

-`gulp` builds the following parts of the application and outputs them to `client/dist`, which can be viewed in the browser.

-- the react app (`src/app`)
-- the wasm module (`wasm` and `src/vendor/magic-wormhole.rs`)
-- the static assets (`src/public`)

-### Gulp task overview

-- `gulp javascript` builds the react app to `dist/app`.
-This includes the wasm module.
-The code is bundled by Webpack.
-- `gulp public` copies the files in `src/public` to `dist`.
-- `gulp` (the default task) will compile all parts at once.
-- `gulp watch` will run a development server at `localhost:8080` that serves the `dist/` folder, as well as recompile on any file changes. [gulp-connect](https://github.com/avevlad/gulp-connect) is used so that the browser will automatically refresh the page on file change.
-This is the default command when starting the `client` container.
-- `gulp clean` deletes the `dist` folder.

 ## CSS Modules